Darkelf2024/Darkelf-PySide6-Browser-PQC/Darkelf PQChat.md

 - **"No prekey mailbox found":**
   Ensure you or the recipient have started as server at least once to publish their prekey.
 - **"No prekey bundle found for recipient":**
-  Make sure the recipient’s prekey is available in `prekeys.json`.
+  Make sure the recipient’s prekey is available in the encrypted mailbox file.
+- **"Incorrect passphrase or corrupted mailbox":**
+  Make sure you are using the correct mailbox file and passphrase.

 ---